-Each year millions of anadromous juvenile salmonids (Oncorhynchus spp.) are implanted with coded wire tags (CWT) in the Pacific Region of North America (RMISD 1977).
-Since its inception in the 1960s, coded wire tagging of juvenile salmonids in North America has been considered one of the largest fish marking programs in the world (Johnson 2005).
-Salmonid stocks from Alaska to California are coded wire tagged to evaluate migration histories, harvest rates, adult return rates, as well as stock-specific survival and mortality (Johnson 2005).
-A coded wire tag (CWT) is a small (ranging from 0.5 to 2.1 mm in length, 0.25 mm in diameter) piece of stainless steel wire emblazoned with a numeric code.
-Coded wire tags are implanted in the nasal cartilage of fish and provide a variety of information on each fish, including (but not limited to) species, stock, run, rearing-type (hatchery or wild), release date, and release location.
-The Regional Mark Processing Center, which is operated by the Pacific States Marine Fisheries Commission, provides coordination and maintains a centralized database for information on all salmonids marked with CWTs in the Pacific Region of North America (RMISD 1977).
+Each year millions of anadromous juvenile salmonids are implanted with coded wire tags (CWTs) in the North Pacific region of North America (RMISD 1977-2009).
+Since its inception in the 1960s, coded-wire-tagging of juvenile salmonids in North America has become one of the largest fish marking programs in the world (Johnson 2005).
+Salmonid stocks from Alaska to California are coded-wire-tagged to evaluate migration histories, harvest rates, adult return rates, as well as stock-specific survival and mortality (Johnson 2005).
+A coded wire tag is a small (0.5-2.1 mm long, 0.25 mm in diameter) piece of stainless steel wire emblazoned with a numeric code and implanted in the nasal cartilage of a fish.
+Detection and recovery provide a variety of information on each fish, including (but not limited to) species, stock, run, rearing type (hatchery or wild), release date, and release location.
+The Regional Mark Processing Center, which is operated by the Pacific States Marine Fisheries Commission, provides coordination and maintains a centralized database for information on all salmonids marked with CWTs in the North Pacific region of North America (RMISD 1977-2009).

-Despite the large scale and geographic scope of salmonid CWT releases in North America, very few studies have focused on how the subsequent recovery of CWTs can be used to evaluate impacts of specific mortality factors, such as avian predation, on smolt survival.
-Numerous studies have documented the negative impact of avian predators on the survival of salmonids in the Pacific Region of North America using observational studies at foraging locations (Ruggerone 1986), analysis of stomach contents to determine food habits (York et al. 2000; Collis et al. 2002), bioenergetics modeling to estimate fish consumption (Roby et al. 2003; Antolos et al. 2005), and the recovery of fish tags on piscivorous waterbird colonies to document fish losses to avian predators (Collis et al. 2001; Ryan et al. 2001; Ryan et al. 2003; Antolos et al. 2005; Schreck et al. 2006).
-Studies of avian predation that utilized fish tag recoveries to estimate predation rates on juvenile salmonids have relied primarily on Passive Integrated Transponder (PIT) tags, radio telemetry tags, or hydro-acoustic telemetry tags; all types of tags that transmit or receive a signal.
+Despite the large-scale and geographic scope of salmonid CWT releases in North America, very few studies have focused on how the subsequent recovery of CWTs can be used to evaluate the impacts of specific mortality factors, such as avian predation, on smolt survival.
+Numerous studies have documented the negative impact of avian predators on the survival of salmonids in the North Pacific, including observational studies at foraging locations (Ruggerone 1986), analysis of stomach contents to determine food habits (York et al. 2000; Collis et al. 2002), bioenergetics modeling to estimate fish consumption (Roby et al. 2003; Antolos et al. 2005), and the recovery of fish tags in piscivorous waterbird colonies to document fish losses to avian predators (Collis et al. 2001; Ryan et al. 2001; Ryan et al. 2003; Antolos et al. 2005; Schreck et al. 2006).
+Studies of avian predation that utilized fish tag recoveries to estimate predation rates on juvenile salmonids have relied primarily on tags that transmit or receive a signal, namely, passive integrated transponder (PIT) tags, radio tags, or hydroacoustic tags.
 Although these electronic tags have numerous advantages in fish marking and tracking studies, they tend to be expensive, require costly equipment for their detection, and require invasive procedures for implantation.
 In the case of radio and hydroacoustic tags, the fish must be of sufficient size for tagging, the tags have a limited life span, and tagging may have an effect on the survival and behavior of the tagged fish (Adams et al. 1998; Hockersmith et al. 2003; Hall et al. 2009).
 Furthermore, the extent of tagging programs that utilize electronic tags are often smaller in scale and geographic scope than that of research and monitoring programs that use CWTs.